Saymon742/web-site-scam-checker/README.md

 ![photo bat file](screens_for_readmeMd/image.png)
   which will create all the necessary files as well as the .exe file itself.

-After the process of creating all the files is complete, go to the **dist** folder and run the **.exe** file located there.
+3.After the process of creating all the files is complete, go to the **dist** folder and run the **.exe** file located there.

-After launching, you will see a field for entering the **URL** of the site you want to check.
+4.After launching, you will see a field for entering the **URL** of the site you want to check.
 ![photo start of programm](screens_for_readmeMd/image2.png)

-After checking, it will show you all its dangers, contact numbers, and the results of the *VirusTotal* check.
+5.After checking, it will show you all its dangers, contact numbers, and the results of the *VirusTotal* check.
 ![photo of end the programm](screens_for_readmeMd/image3.png)